 In sum, taking a security over an asset constitutes an efficient way for the lender to recover a claim against the borrower.

 FIG.1: A security agreement transfers the debtor’s (borrower) rights over its collateral to the creditor (lender).

 Once a security has been created, it becomes binding between the lender and the borrower.
 However, this security interest may not be binding as regards third parties.

 The perfection of a security relates to the process undertaken by the lender whereby a security interest acquires the optimal protection against third parties.
 By that way, the security takes priority over unperfected securities related to the same asset.
 Different possibilities for a security interest to be perfected are available:

-Firstly, security interests can be perfected by the actual possession of the asset.
 Possession is a concrete indication that the secured lender is asserting a claim on the asset.
 The possession can also be ‘constructive’, for instance where the lender is in possession of a title document.
 This method of perfection will only be possible where the secured asset is a tangible property such as diamonds.

-A security can also be perfected by way of registration.
+Security can also be perfected by way of registration.
 Under English law, the most common process is to register the security at Companies House.
 This method of perfection exists for most types of security, including:

 - Security over land